mjtamlyn/ayb-notes/7-redis-steady-go.md

 ### More gubbins

-Basic transactions, server commands like "save now!", replication (easily with a slave), good at live replacement, sentinel is coming,
+Basic transactions, server commands like "save now!", replication (easily with a slave), good at live replacement, sentinel is coming, clustering with a subset of the complex stuff works well, Redis on Windows apparently exists...